15 best knowledge management software and tools for 2023

 Notable customers: Amazon, Facebook, Amgen, Citi, 21st Century Fox, Cisco, Electronic Arts

-Quip is used as a platform to transform Salesforce processes.
-It’s designed to standardize, automate, and embed real-time, collaborative documents inside Salesforce records.
-It lets people form groups and work together on spreadsheets.
-Quip is accessible from both desktop and mobile devices, so it’s great for employees on-the-go.
+Quip is a platform that transforms Salesforce processes.
+It standardizes, automates, and embeds real-time, collaborative documents inside Salesforce records.
+This tool lets people form groups and work together on spreadsheets.
+Quip is accessible from both desktop and mobile devices, so it’s great for employees on the go.

 Key knowledge management features: